 There are already several studies that relate nature design to productivity.
 The existence of the first boosts the levels of the second.
 And this is not just about decorating your space to make it more productive, it's about designing for overall wellbeing.
-Just by having a green space in the workplace, the perception of workers' wellbeing increases by up to 15%, which is quite a significant figure.
-Once inserted in a greener space, employees' happiness levels also tend to increase, and stress, in turn, to decrease.
+Just by having a green space in the workplace, the perception of workers' wellbeing increases by up to 15%, which is a quite significant figure.
+Once inserted in a greener space, employees' happiness levels tend to increase, and stress, in turn, to decrease.
 Also, perceptions of anxiety, stress levels, and mood swings can be reduced by almost half.
 Learn more on how to transform your office into a more productive and happier space.

 A few decades ago, in 1984, the American sociobiologist Edward O. Wilson recognised urbanisation was having a detrimental effect on mental health, and developed Biophilia to address the disconnect between humans and nature.
 To add to this finding, in recent years, a series of studies that reveal office environments are not good for the workers that inhabit them.
 In fact, the World Health Organisation (WHO) predicted that stress-related illness such as mental health disorders and cardiovascular disease will be the two most significant contributors to work-related illnesses next year.

 I'm a living proof of this research - as a personal experience, I believe that having more nature-connected workspaces has drastically increased our employee wellbeing levels.
 These in turn become happier and even more productive.
 Nature is something really special.
 In fact, this connection with nature can hardly be described.
 This is why, at Forest Homes, we redesign our spaces to create an environment that immediately refers to nature - Daniela Rodriguez, Forest Homes